maths/moodle-qtype_stack/doc/en/CAS/Validator.md

 You can [post your suggestion on the project's GitHub site](https://github.com/maths/moodle-qtype_stack/issues) or [submit code directly as a pull request](https://github.com/maths/moodle-qtype_stack/pulls).

+## Improving validation feedback messages.

+It is possible to include the student's answer, or part of the answer, in the validation feedback.
+This needs more work, of course.

+The validator must return a string.
+One way to include the studnet's answer in the message is to use `sconcat`, e.g. as follows

+    sconcat("User-defined functions are not permitted in this input.
+In your answer ", stack_disp(op1, "i"), " appears to be used as a function. ")

+Another option is to use the `castext` function.
+Note, that the castext function has to be used only at the top level.
+An example is given in the next section on language support.
+You cannot currently return the result of multiple `castext` calls in a concatinated string.

+An example of how to construct such a validator is `validate_nofunctions` in the contributed validators.

 ## Localisation and language support

 To localise your validation messages use the castext `lang` block.
 For example